kingmiiidas/startup/README.md

 - **Links**:
   - **Login Page**: Links to the Discovery Home Page after successful login.
-  - **Discovery Home Page**: Links to individual user profiles and the likes Page.

 - **Text**:
   - **Discovery Home Page**: Describes each post, including titles and content.